-- MI School Data is the State of Michigan's official source for pre-K, K-12, postsecondary and workforce data to help residents, educators and policymakers make informed decisions to improve student success. - The site offers multiple levels and views for statewide, intermediate school district, district, school and college level information.
+- MI School Data is the State of Michigan's official source for pre-K, K-12, postsecondary and workforce data to help residents, educators and policymakers make informed decisions to improve student success. - The site offers multiple levels and views for statewide, The site offers multiple levels and views for stateward intermediate school district, district, school and college level information.
 Data are presented in graphs, charts, trend lines and downloadable spreadsheets to support meaningful evaluation and decision making.